 Watching A Charlie Brown Christmas has been a tradition for millions since it first aired on December 9, 1965.
-This year, many Americans were disappointed that Apple TV scooped up the streaming rights for the 2020 season.
-The outrage ultimately resulted in it showing up on PBS.
-(You can still buy the holiday offering on DVD.)
+In 2020, many Americans were disappointed that Apple TV scooped up the streaming rights for future years.
+The outrage ultimately resulted in it showing up exclusively on PBS and again on 2021.
+(One way to fight this sort of problem, and the threat of cancel culture, is to buy so-called "controversial" shows and movies on Blu Ray DVD.)

 However you watch it, there's so much to appreciate: Many love the iconic Vince Guaraldi score, the humor and the animation.
 But one part of the special has always stood out and made it unique: Linus’s recitation of the Gospel of Luke.